 Conclusion

 The Bible is an inspired word from God.
-Faith is confidence, assurance, and trust in God.
+Faith means putting your trust in God and having confidence that he will fulfill his promises.
 Genuinely believing in God is not the same as living out your beliefs.
-It can be seen in one’s devotion to and submission to God.
+True faith can be seen in one’s devotion to and submission to God.

-It might be challenging to look past the struggles of this life and through the clouds of this world.
-We don’t always sense God’s presence or comprehend His instructions.
-Finding God requires confidence, as does keeping our gaze fixed on Him so we can see the task through to completion.
-If we earnestly ask God to do so and strive to get closer to Him by prayer and reading His Word, He will strengthen our faith.
+It might be challenging to look past the struggles of this life.
+We don’t always sense God’s presence or comprehend his instructions.
+Finding God requires confidence, as does keeping our gaze fixed on him.
+If we earnestly ask God to do so and strive to get closer to Him through prayer and reading his Word, he will strengthen our faith.